 What can you do to model that behavior?
 Here are some ideas, but the list is endless:

 - Practice what you preach with reduce, reuse, recycle.
-Enlist your children to help you clean up and dispose of waste appropriately.
+Enlist your children to help you clean up and dispose of waste properly.

-- Pick up litter when you spot it and explain why it’s important not to pollute.
+- Pick up litter when you see it, using the moment to explain why it’s important not to pollute.

 - Bring your children with you to any of your eco-rallies, meetings, gatherings, or community clean-ups.